catchpoint/Community-Scripts/Node Status Monitor/README.md

 The Node Status Monitor uses Catchpoint's REST API to check the status of all Synthetic Test Nodes you have targeted in your test configurations.
 This enables you to easily stay up to date with any status changes that might impact your monitoring.

-Each time the Node Status Monitor runs, it retrieves the current status (active or inactive) for each Node.
+Each time the Node Status Monitor runs, it retrieves the current status (active or inactive) of each Node.
 It compares this to the Node's prior status, thereby indicating which Nodes have changed status since the previous run.

-Node Status Monitor is a stand-alone program provided in three different versions based on the scripting language used:
+Node Status Monitor is a stand-alone program, provided in three different versions based on the scripting language used:

 - node.js
 - python 2.7